AleksandrShaluho/AleksandrShaluho/README.md

 - 👋 Hi, I’m  Aleksandr Shaluho.
 - 👀 I’m interested in programming and trading.
-- 🌱 I’m currently learning course "Python developer" on Urban Univercity
+- 🌱 I’m currently learning course "Python developer" on Yandex Practicum
 - 💞️ I’m looking to collaborate on studing programming languages and git.
 - 📫 How to reach me: please, send letters to Aleksandr@Shaluho.ru